gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 - [addyosmani/es6-tools](https://github.com/addyosmani/es6-tools)

 ## The Changelog Nightly
-A daily e-mail report on the most relevant activity on Github.
+A daily email report on the most relevant activity on Github.
 Adam Stacoviak from The Changelog has taken over GitHubArchive.org, an OSS project from Ilya Grigorik, which records the public GitHub timeline, archives it, and makes it easily accessible for further analysis.
 It ships every night at 10pm CT — and unearths the hottest new repos on GitHub before they blow up.
 It’s nerd to the core and in your inbox each night. [changelog.com/nightly](https://changelog.com/nightly/)

 Listen to the interview with Ilya on [The Changelog #144](http://thechangelog.com/144) for more details about GitHub Archive and Changelog Nightly.